Europe’s pecking order: Who will come out victorious in the first round of European Championship Qualifiers?Commercial Content | 21+ | T&Cs Apply

 Andorra (+1,200) vs. Iceland (-550) (Draw +550)

 Speaking of Strakarnir Okkar, the little country that could is now entering the second phase of life as a footballing nation – dealing with expectations.
 Their stunning run to the Euro 2016 quarterfinals and impressive World Cup debut ended a cycle of growth.
-It also may have resulted in trying to punch up too many weight classes – Iceland lost their four Nations League matches to Belgium and Switzerland by a combined 13-1 and were relegated to a more manageable Group B for next season to the surprise of many Hard Rock Sportsbook players.
+It also may have resulted in trying to punch up too many weight classes – Iceland lost their four Nations League matches to Belgium and Switzerland by a combined 13-1 and were relegated to a more manageable Group B for next season to the surprise of many online sports betting fans.